fullfox/shellshot/README.md

 `shellshot.py` offers many options to customize the prompt, the terminal window name, the range of commands to capture.

 ### Syntax
-Use `!n` to capture the output from the last nth command executed.
+Use `.n` to capture the output from the last nth command executed.

 Use `n` to capture the outputs from the last nth commands executed.